Good ReseArch for Comparative Effectiveness (GRACE)

 The ultimate goal of the principles is to enhance the quality of observational comparative effectiveness research and thus promote and facilitate the use of this research to support decision-making by patients, physicians, and payers.
 The GRACE principles are formally endorsed by the International Society for Pharmacoepidemiology (ISPE) and are supported by a number of professionals and organizations.

 This Initiative intends to continue developing more detailed information about the applicability of these principles.
-We are seeking contributors from government, academia, health plans, professional organizations, and other interested parties to participate in further development of the GRACE principles, including guidance for special applications, and to help build an on-line library of case studies to illustrate how observational comparative effectiveness studies have been used to support decision-making.
+We are seeking contributors from government, academia, health plans, professional organizations, and other interested parties to participate in further development of the GRACE principles, including guidance for special applications, to illustrate how observational comparative effectiveness studies have been used to support decision-making.